perlov3301/getxmljson/README.md

 # getxmljson
-get data in  xml format or json format
+get data in  xml, text, json formats from youtube/dcode and abelski's exercise